What is the Ichimoku Cloud and how do you use it in trading?

 - Choose the asset you want to trade

 - Right-click on the in-platform price chart and select ‘Ichimoku’ from the list of indicators

 - Decide whether you want to buy or sell, set your position size and manage your risk

 - Open and monitor your position

-With us, you can go long or short on 17,000+ assets such as spot forex, futures and options using CFDs (contracts for difference).
+With us, you can access 13,000+ markets and go long or short on instruments such as spot forex, futures and options using CFDs (contracts for difference).
 Both are derivative products, which means you can trade using leverage.
 In other words, you can open a position using a deposit (margin) and get exposure to the full value of the trade.
-With CFDs, losses can be offset against profits for tax purposes.1

-Please note that leverage amplifies your risk, as profits and losses are based on the full position size.
+Please note that leverage magnifies your risk, as profits and losses are based on the full position size.
 Manage your risk carefully and don’t commit more money than you can afford to lose.

 Ichimoku cloud summed up

 - The Ichimoku cloud is a technical indicator represented as a ‘cloud’ on a price chart, providing a snapshot of the general market trend